theblobinc/Sandwich/README.md

 Installation
 ------------

-1.  **Download the Plugin**: Obtain the latest release of the Sandwich plugin from the [Releases](https://github.com/theblobinc/Sandwich/releases/) page.
+1.  **Download the Plugin**: Obtain the latest release of the World Sandwich plugin from the [Releases](https://github.com/theblobinc/Sandwich/releases/) page.

 2.  **Place in Plugins Folder**: Copy the `Sandwich.jar` file into your server's `plugins` directory.